 Design the user interface (UI).
 Sketch out what the app interface will look like when you're done.
 This is your website's UI and navigation.

-Share the app with others: Now, what's left is for you to upload the app you developed to Google Play or the App Store so that other people can see what you've done.
+Share the app with others: Now, what's left is for you to upload the app you developed to the Google Play store or the App Store so that other people can see what you've done.

 What You'll Need: